 “Yes, I really meant it.”

 What did He say He would do if you would open the door?

 “He said He would come into my heart.”

 Then where is He?

 Great.
 You can rest on that.
 That is how you know you are saved.
 You have done what God asked you to do, and He cannot lie.
 He is in your heart regardless of any lack of feeling.
 The only way you could not be saved now, is for God to be a liar.
 But you settled that at the beginning, didn’t you?
 Now you are as safe as God is True!

-Another helpful mini ebook to read by C. S. Lovett, after you have made “your biggest decision,” is Beginning to Live.
-See it listed on the menu bar of this website under mini ebooks.
+Other helpful mini ebooks to read by C. S. Lovett, after you have made “your biggest decision,” are Beginning to Live and Lovett's Light's on First John.
+See them listed on the menu bar of this website under mini ebooks.